jackyzha0/portal/README.md

 ![Banner](assets/logo.png)

 # portal
-Zero-config peer-to-peer encrypted live folder syncing that respects your `.gitignore`.
+Zero-config peer-to-peer encrypted live folder syncing tool that respects your `.gitignore`.
 Not the 2007 video game.

 Built on top of the [Hypercore protocol](https://hypercore-protocol.org/) with emphasis on being zero-config, secure, and decentralized.